These identities (or user roles) are included as part of the Splunk App for PCI Compliance:

 To edit this list of categories, navigate to Configure > Data Enrichment > Lists and Lookups > Categories.
 For more information, see Modify your identity list.

 Configure user roles

-Splunk Enterprise includes a built-in user management system and also provides facilities for integration with external authentication systems such as LDAP or SSO systems.
+Splunk platform includes a built-in user management system and also provides facilities for integration with external authentication systems such as LDAP or SSO systems.
 Splunk authentication allows you to add users, assign them to roles, and give those roles custom capabilities as needed for your organization.
-The Splunk App for PCI Compliance uses the Splunk rights management system to manage access and authentication via rights and roles.
+The Splunk App for PCI Compliance manages access and authentication with permissions and roles.
 Additional roles are created for the various types of users who work with Splunk App for PCI Compliance.

 - Use Settings > Access controls > Users to add users and assign roles.

 - Use Settings > Access controls > Roles to set the capabilities that a role has.